Ugg flash sale at Nordstrom Rack | CNN Underscored

 Ascot UGGpure Lined Slipper ($79.07, originally $120; nordstromrack.com)

-These are the ultimate at home office slippers.
+These are the ultimate at-home-office slippers.
 They slip on and off easily, and the snug fit and soft, cozy lining will keep your feet comfortable.

 Pismo Slip-On Sneaker ($49.97, originally $120; nordstromrack.com)

 This is Ugg’s most luxurious men’s sneaker, and it’s being offered at a huge discount.
 The premium tumbled nubuck leather is breathable and feels amazing even without socks.
-It’s a design that can either be dressed up or dressed down.
+It’s a design that can either be dressed up or down.

 Olivert Waterproof Leather Boot ($119.97, originally $180; nordstromrack.com)